 eReaders are available at all institutions through the VEP.

-eReaders are available to all CDCR students enrolled in college correspondence courses through the VEP.
+eReaders may be available to all CDCR students enrolled in college correspondence courses through the VEP.
 Each student must maintain a grade point average (GPA) of 2.0 or above to receive these training devices.
 Additional consideration is given to those closer to receiving their degree, nearing parole, or using financial assistance to participate in the academic programs.

 Rehabilitative programs are the best way for an offender to be prepared for success upon release.
 The link below explains this process with an easy-to-follow diagram